CLIMATE EXTENDER GmbH supports the following UN goals for sustainable development:

 Participant ID: DE-1901-0420

-This certificate guarantees that the reported quantity of 4 tons CO2 has been calculated according to Greenhouse Gas Protocol Standard.
+This certificate guarantees that the reported quantity of 2 tons CO2 has been calculated according to Greenhouse Gas Protocol Standard, scopes 1, 2 and 3.
 The resulting emissions have been saved in Gold Standard and VCS tested climate projects.

 CLIMATE EXTENDER GmbH has acquired shares (certificates) in climate protection projects corresponding to the calculated volume of CO2 and therefore plays a transparent part in the realisation of the projects.
 This ensures that the company compensates for its own CO2 emissions, and thus scales back the rise in global warming.

 The projects have been certified, and the issue and closure of the certificates is registered transparently.